vinaydhegde/testdriven-site/src/_posts/blog/2018-08-01-managing-secrets-with-vault-and-consul.md

 1. Spin up Vault with the Filesystem backend
 1. Init and unseal Vault
 1. Authenticate against Vault
-1. Configure an Audit backend
+1. Configure an Audit backend to log all interactions with Vault
-1. Work with static and dynamic secrets
+1. Work with static and dynamic secrets via the CLI, HTTP API, and UI
+1. Create a Vault policy to limit access to a specific path
 1. Use the Transit backend as an "encryption as a service"
+1. Set up Consul to work with Vault as Storage backend for secrets
+1. Define a custom lease period for a secret and revoke a secret before the end of that period

 ## What is Vault?